Xantier/xantier.github.io/_posts/2016-03-21-how-should-you-structure-our-frontend-code-in-JVM-webapp.md

 ---
 layout: page
-title: Java webapps and modern frontend: How Should We Structure Our Frontend Code In JVM Webapp
+title: Java webapps and modern frontend - How Should We Structure Our Frontend Code In JVM Webapp
 teaser:
 tags:
   - Java